 But now the decades-long love affair is over.
 After a member of Publix’s founding family donated $300,000 to the Donald Trump rally that preceded January’s deadly Capitol riots, Mize is pulling out of what she says has become “an abusive, dysfunctional relationship”, and joining others in a boycott of the Florida-based grocery chain that operates more than 1,200 stores across seven south-eastern states.

 “It was the last straw,” said Mize, 57, an advertising copywriter from Orlando whose youngest twin daughters are now 19.
-“Insurrection at the Capitol, images of the police officer with his head being crushed, individuals dressed as Vikings on the floor of the Senate… we’re not going […]
+“Insurrection at the Capitol, images of the police officer with his head being crushed, individuals dressed as Vikings on the floor of the Senate… we’re not going to […]

 Stephan: Yet another account of mass murder as a result of Trump policies.
 Trump is the largest perpetrator of mass murder in American history.